 There is indeed no probability that we shall find manuscripts of the Hebrew text going back to a period before the formation of the text which we know as Masoretic.
 We can only arrive at an idea of it by a study of the earlier translations made from it.

 There was little to doubt that Kenyon’s words were correct when written.
-But it was an unfortunate turn of events that just as his work was being published, the Dead Sea Scrolls were being found in Israel that would fundamentally change Kenyon’s assertion about older manuscripts.
+But it was an unfortunate turn of events that just as his work was being published, the Dead Sea Scrolls were being found in Israel, which would fundamentally change Kenyon’s assertion about older manuscripts.

 The northwest shore of the Dead Sea is cave country, just the right place to hide the sacred scrolls of ancient Jewish scribes while the Roman army was invading the country.
 Leaving these invaluable documents in remote caves must have been difficult, but it was probably the best choice to keep them safe.